manascoding/ProjectCloudsForSkyDrive/Project Clouds for SkyDrive/readme.txt

-Project Clouds for SkyDrive, formerly known as TouchPad SkyDrive, is not open-sourced.
+Project Clouds for SkyDrive, formerly known as TouchPad SkyDrive, is now open-sourced.

 The Enyo file sare under enyo.
 The C/C++ file is under plugin.